Why take the time to cook a whole turkey and you can make this easy slow cooker turkey breast?

 - 2 tablespoons olive oil

-- 1 large (about 4 pounds) boneless and skinless turkey breast
+- 4 pounds boneless and skinless turkey breast 1 large

 - Add chicken broth to the slow cooker.
 Place the garlic and onion halves in the bottom of the slow cooker to create a "shelf" for the turkey breast.

 - Place the turkey on top of the onion and garlic halves in the slow cooker.